 Mitutoyo: the newest models have the letter "S" attached such as 2416S.
 These have a single unit plastic bezel and crystal which snap on over a rubber o-ring.
 The crystal may pop out leading you to believe that it's replaceable.
 It isn't; but, if you're very careful, you can attempt to glue it back in place although we don't recommend this.
 See Mitutoyo parts lists for ordering numbers.

 Mitutoyo: (old models) Getting the bezel off is one of the tricks you need to master.
 Remove the indicator back and you will see a bent piece of spring wire at one edge.
 This wire rides in the bezel's groove.
 You will need to depress this wire to disengage it.
 At that time, the bezel will lift up revealing another, smaller, similar wire on the other side.
 These have a habit of getting lost in the process, so be careful.
 The oldest models had a flat crystal which needs to be inserted with a press so that it becomes domed.

-Peacock: we don't know enough about every Peacock model, but #1364 indicator with a 2-1/4" OD bezel will take crystal #620.
+Peacock: we don't know enough about every Peacock model, but #1364 indicator with a 2-1/4" OD bezel will take a crystal with 52.1 mm diameter.
 This is not the original manufacturer's crystal, but it'll do in a pinch.
 It's flat and needs a press for insertion.
 After insertion it will be slightly domed.
 Remove the 3 small screws on the side of the bezel (don't lose them - we don't have these parts) and carefully lift the bezel off it's o-ring.
 The inner dial is more or less permanently staked to the bezel.
 It will lift off also and could damage the large hand if you don't watch out.